 As a singer, Julie can be heard on numerous animated series including Animaniacs, Pinky and the Brain, Freakazoid, Histeria! and Make Way for Noddy as well as the animated features Wakko’s Wish and Baby Looney Tunes: Eggs-traordinary Adventure.
 Julie has worked extensively with voice actors, teaching and conducting her songs in preparation for recording.
 She has performed with the Los Angeles Chamber Singers, the Hollywood Chorale and Mastersingers Holiday Entertainment, and has sung backup on several jazz albums.
 She is proud to have taken part in “Circle Singing” with Tierney Sutton, bringing music and improvisation to under-served schools in the hopes of effecting positive social change.

-Julie has been nominated for two Annie Awards and 16 Emmys, winning four Emmys for her work on Animaniacs and Histeria!
+Julie has been nominated for two Annie Awards and 18 Emmys, winning four Emmys for her work on Animaniacs and Histeria!
 She won the 1996 Network Award for Music Package/Sound Design as arranger and orchestrator of the Warner Brothers interstitial Crazy Careers and was nominated for a Hollywood Music in Media Award (HMMA).
 She was a semi-finalist for The American Prize in the Chamber Music category.